Treating Pelvic Inflammatory Disease (PID) with Medicines

 Mild cases of PID can be treated at home.
 Antibiotic pills will likely be prescribed.
-You may also receive an injection of antibiotics.
+You may also get an injection of antibiotics.

 Severe cases of PID need to be treated in the hospital.
-There, you will receive antibiotics through an IV (intravenous) line.
-Your health will be closely monitored.
+There, you will get antibiotics through an IV (intravenous) line.
+Your health will be closely watched.
 The length of your hospital stay depends on how sick you are.
 After you leave the hospital, antibiotic pills will likely be prescribed.
 If complications have occurred, you may need surgery to help treat them.

 The bacteria that cause PID can also have harmful effects in men.
-Any partner you have had sex with in the past 60 days should be tested for chlamydia and gonorrhea.
-Your partner will most likely be treated with antibiotics as well.
+Any partner you have had sex with in the past 60 days should be treated for chlamydia and gonorrhea.
+Your partner must be treated with antibiotics as well.